static-frame/arraykit/doc/articles/dta.md

 ### AK_CodePointLine (CPL)

-A representation of a "line", or a group of fields which might be a column (when axis is 1) or a row (when axis is 0).
+A representation of a "line", or a linear collection of fields which might be a column (when axis is 1) or a row (when axis is 0).

 ```C
 typedef struct AK_CodePointLine{